2018 Minnesota United FC season

 The 2018 Minnesota United FC season was the ninth season of Minnesota United FC's existence and their second season in Major League Soccer, the top-tier of American soccer.
 United played at TCF Bank Stadium and was coached by Adrian Heath.
 Outside of MLS, Minnesota United also participated in the 2018 U.S. Open Cup, as well as various preseason competitions.

+On June 29, 2018, player Collin Martin came out publicly as gay, making him at the time the only out gay man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.
+He was also reported at the time to be the only active male professional soccer player to be openly gay.